 - WHEEL BEARINGS- HUB ASSEMBLIES

-Duramax Owners PLEASE READ this aticle from (Maxxtorqe magazine) it contains critical information that every Duramax owner should know.
+Duramax Owners PLEASE READ this article from Maxxtorque, it contains critical information that every Duramax owner should know.

 Dmaxstore's personal recommendation at bottom of article.

 Grandpa used to lecture me about the importance of draining the water separator on his farm’s diesel tractor.
 This man, who wouldn’t hesitate to fix things with haywire or binder twine was, however, a purist when it came to maintenance.
 Experience had taught him that draining the water separator could mean the difference between a well performing engine and one with problems – or one that didn’t run at all.

 The investment required to properly maintain the fuel system meant avoiding the corrosion and scoring caused by water when it runs amok in the fine-tolerance components of a diesel engine.
 Duramax engines are significantly more sophisticated than Grandpa’s tractor.
 One might think that these more sophisticated engines can look after themselves a little better.
 In a sense that is true: today, we have more feedback than ever coming from our engines.
 But to think that these engines can handle not being maintained as well as their less sophisticated forerunners is far from the truth.
 In fact, just the opposite: today’s fuel injectors and other components require much higher tolerances.
 Consider that a typical conventional diesel fuel system prior to the Duramax operated at fuel pressures of 1,200 to 1,500 PSI.
 Then compare those numbers to the original LB7 fuel injector that operated in the range of 4,500 to 23,200 PSI!